trustyai-explainability/community/README.md

 ADRs are used to document the decision-making process for TrustyAI.
 The creation process and past ADRs are stored in the [adr](adr) directory.

+## Release process

+A document describing the release process is available in [RELEASES.md](RELEASES.md).